robric/wiki-contrail-controller/Install-K8s-using-Kubeadm.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-# Installing Kubernetes on all your compute VM's
+# Installing Kubernetes on all your Compute node/s
 **(Centos 7.4 - 3.10.0-862.3.2 kernel)**

 1. Prepare the node by running the following pre-requisites